On symmetries of the non-stationary PIIn hierarchy and their applications: Polynomial tau -functions and their determinant representation

 Rational solutions constructed by \eqref{solViaTauFunc} coincide with rational solutions obtained by \eqref{solViaYVform}:

 \end{exmp}

 \begin{rem} Besides the Jacobi-Trudi determinant representation there exists the Hankel determinant representation of the polynomial $\tau$-function $\tau_m^{(1)}$ \cite{kajiwara1996determinant}.
-The latter appears since its correlation with the expansion of the Airy function at infinity \cite{iwasaki2002generating}.
+The latter appears since its relation with the expansion of the Airy function at infinity \cite{iwasaki2002generating}.

 Let $q_k^{(1)}$ be polynomials defined by the following recurrence relation

 Then $\tilde{\tau}_m^{(1)} \brackets{z}$ be the $m \times m$ determinant

 for $m \geq 1$.